jundalisay/sp/content/en/research/schumpeter/capitalism/chapter-02.md

 Marxian Theory of Social Classes, moves into a more favorable light as soon as we bear this in mind.

-Again, it is in the first place an important contribution that we have to record.
-Economists have been strangely slow in recognizing the phenomenon of social classes.
-Of course they always classified the agents whose interplay produced the processes they dealt with.
+Economists have been strangely slow in recognizing social classes.

+They always classified the agents whose interplay produced the processes they dealt with.
 But these classes were simply sets of individuals that displayed some common character: thus, some people
 <!-- 5 In his later life, Engels admitted that freely.
 Plekhanov went still further in this
 direction. -->